nextinterfaces/openai-markdown-i18n-translator/README.md

 ## Sample Use Case: Translating Documentation to German

-To translate all documentation files to Japanese, update `ai.json` with a translation prompt:
+To translate all documentation files to German, update `ai.json` with a translation prompt:

 ```json
 {